Magnetism in Gemstones

 in LED Light (Madagascar)

 Although green Garnet is typically associated with the Ugrandites rather than Pyralspites, green Garnet is occasionally seen as a variation of Color Change Garnet (shown below).
-The green Garnet trillion below fluoresces bright red under blue laser light due to significant chromium content.
+The green Garnet trillion below fluoresces bright red under blue laser light (405 nm) due to significant chromium content.

 Daylight & 405nm Fluorescence